jet/equinox/DOCUMENTATION.md

 Term | Description
 -----|------------
 Cache | `System.Net.MemoryCache` holding State and/or `etag` information for a Stream with a view to reducing roundtrips, latency and/or Request Charges
-Handler | Set of logic implementing Decisions and/or Queries against a Stream in terms of Reads and Appends Rolling Snapshot | Event written to an EventStore stream in order to ensure minimal roundtrips to EventStore when there is a Cache miss
+Rolling Snapshot | Event written to an EventStore stream in order to ensure minimal roundtrips to EventStore when there is a Cache miss
-Service | Higher level logic achieving business ends, involving the Handler as and when a Stream needs to be transacted against
 Unfolds | Snapshot information, represented as Events that are stored in an appropriate storage location (outside of a Stream's actual events) to minimize Queries and the attendant Request Charges when there is a Cache miss

 # Programming Model